Port of Dover, Harbour House, Marine Parade, Dover England

 - Mediterranean Sea - Western Med itineraries round-trip from Dover visit Spain, France (also French Riviera ports) and Italy.

-- Occasionally, Fred Olsen and Saga offer "Mystery Cruise" deals on round-trips from Diver.
-The itinerary is unique as its ports of call are not officially announced by the company.
+- Occasionally, Fred Olsen and Saga offer "Mystery Cruise" deals on roundtrips from Dover.
+The itinerary is unique as its ports of call are not officially announced by the company prior the voyage.

 Dover cruise terminal